GabrieleNocchi/snp_call_nextflow/compute_canada_narval_slurm/README.md

 The GFF file MUST HAVE .gff suffix

-Need to pull all the apptainer images as sif files and link them to the directory where you save them in the config file nextflow_singularity.config
+Need to pull all the apptainer images as sif files and link them to the directory where you saved  them (/project/def-group/NXF_SINGULARITY_CACHEDIR) in the config file nextflow_singularity.config